 The Eye Color Chart

-Some people have so much going with their eyes, it is hard to say exactly what eye color they have.
+When it comes to color, there are so many possibilities and nuances that it is hard to classify certain eye colors.
 If you randomly ask people what eye color they have, not everyone will be able to give you a straight answer.

 Scientists are having a tough time figuring out the exact set of genes responsible for a person’s eye color.
 This is not only because genetics is a difficult subject but also because there are many genes that code for a person’s eye color.
-In addition, these genes are believed to interact with each other in a very complex way.
+In addition, these genes are believed to interact with each other in a complex way.

 There are no clear boundaries on the true spectrum of possible eye colors.
 This makes it difficult to see where a blue shade become gray, where green approaches hazel or where brown turns to amber.
-Therefore, if one does not know one’s exact eye color then one can only approximate by choosing a known eye color that best matches one’s eyes.
+Therefore, if one does not know one’s exact eye color then one can only approximate by choosing a known color that best matches one’s eyes.

 This eye color chart shows only a selection of common eye colors.
-There is still an endless number of possible shades between two adjacent eye colors on the chart.
+There is still an endless number of possible shades between two adjacent colors on the chart.
 Therefore this is for exploratory purposes only.

 Due to the endless number of possible shades of each eye color, it is impossible produce a complete list with each and every individual eye color and shade.
 So we have found a collection big enough to accommodate most eye colors but small enough to be useful.
-It would be great if you have a perfect match on the chart below, otherwise, settle for the closest match you can find.
+It would be great if you have a perfect match on the chart below, otherwise, you may want to settle for the closest match you can find.

 It seems we can’t say a lot about eye color without mentioning the word ‘melanin’.